YigesMx/Transformer_FR2EN/report.md

 In each MHA, qk was modified by the positional encoding (RoPE) optionally.

+Importantly, we compared the performance of our own implementation with the original PyTorch implementation, which is implemented in `models/transformer_ori.py` and `torch.nn.Transformer`.
+The performance are almost the same, but the original one is more efficient in inference due to the Flash-Attention implementation.

 #### Dataset & Tokenizer

 The Dataset is implemented in `data/dataset.py`.
 It's the main dataset file that contains the IWSLT2017 dataset class which will be called in the training script.
 Definition can be seen in the file.